 We operate and report financial results on a fiscal year of 52 or 53 weeks ending on the Friday closest to December 31.
-Accordingly, a reference to "fiscal 2005" in this prospectus, for example, refers to the 12-month period ended December 30, 2005.
+Accordingly, a reference to "fiscal year 2005" in this prospectus, for example, refers to the 12-month period ended December 30, 2005.
 The only 53-week fiscal year in the last five years was fiscal year 2003.
-Unless the context otherwise requires, we use the terms "Willdan Group," the "company," "we," "us" and "our" in this prospectus to refer to Willdan Group, Inc., its subsidiaries, and its predecessor company, The Willdan Group of Companies.
+Unless the context otherwise requires, we use the terms "Willdan Group," the "company," "we," "us" and "our" in this prospectus to refer to Willdan Group, The Willdan Group of Companies.